Dr Kara Davey BSc, MSc, DClinPsy, CPsychol, Coaching Psychologist

 I love people and feel privileged to do the job I do.
 Through listening to you, I can assess what support you need and help you to reach your goals.
-I enjoy working with adults, adolescents and children alike.
+I enjoy working with adults and children alike.

 In addition, I have a special interest and additional training in pregnancy, fertility and postpartum issues, including helping bereaved parents.